 Why Every Woman Executive Needs a Strategic Mentor

 If you are a woman executive, you need more than belief in yourself.
-You need a strategic mentor or two.
-And not just someone who encourages you, but someone who actively advances you.
+You need a strategic mentor — not just someone who encourages you, but someone who actively advances you.

 As an executive coach, I have often helped women leaders identify the right mentor for their next level.
 I bring objectivity and insight into organizational dynamics that can be difficult to see from the inside.
 Together, we assess leadership gaps, political realities, and long-term goals — then align those needs with mentors who have the influence and access to truly advance your career.
 I also challenge women to look beyond comfort and choose someone who will advocate for you in the rooms where decisions are made.